 A free walking tour is a great way to get your bearings in a new city – especially one as big as Munich.
 Sandemans New Europe run a free 3-hour guided tour through the city’s history and highlights where you just tip your guide.
 Tours start from Mary’s Column in Marienplatz and run at 10am, 10.45am, 2pm and 4pm each day.
 Or if you want to do it yourself, guidebook author Rick Steves has a self-guided Munich tour you can download or use on his Audio Europe app.

 Head to Marienplatz at the heart of Munich’s old town at 11am or midday (as well as 5pm in summer) and you can see the Glockenspiel at the Rathaus in action.
 Munich’s most famous clock puts on a 15-minute show with scenes from Bavarian history, using 43 bells and 32 life-sized figures.
 Other free places to visit in Munich include the courtyards at the Residenz, the twin-towered Frauenkirche, lavishly decorated Asamkirch and Italianate Theaterinerkirche.

 If you’re a classical music lover, you can see free concerts at the Gasteig cultural centre.
 It’s home to the University of Music and Performing Arts, and young musicians studying there perform in midday and early evening concerts.
-There’s a mix of instruments, voices and musical styles, from jazz to church music – you’ll find the latest event listings on their website.
+There’s a mix of instruments, voices and musical styles, ranging from jazz to church music – you’ll find the latest event listings on their website.

-For something a bit more classically German, you can see traditional oompah bands playing at beer halls and beer gardens around the city, including the Hofbräuhaus and the Chinesischer Turm in the English Garden.
+For something more classically German, you can see traditional oompah bands playing at beer halls and beer gardens around the city, including the Hofbräuhaus and the Chinesischer Turm in the English Garden.
 There’s also plenty of traditional music on during Oktoberfest (if you’re planning a visit, here’s how to dress for the occasion).
-The beer might not be free but entry to the festival itself is, with a huge parade in traditional Bavarian dress on the first Sunday.
+The beer might not be free but entry to the festival is, with a huge parade in traditional Bavarian dress on the first Sunday.